maximstewart/SolarFM/README.md

 SolarFM is a Gtk+ Python file manager.

 # Notes
-<b>Still Work in  progress!
-Use at own risk!</b>

-Additionally, if not building a .deb then just move the contents of user_config to their respective folders.
+If not building a .deb then just move the contents of user_config to their respective folders.
 Copy the share/solarfm folder to your user .config/ directory too.

 `pyrightconfig.json`